 In the evening a walk along the marina made for a peaceful end to the day.

 We still had a few more days and adventures ahead on Maui.
 Next week I will share about those.
-In the meantime I want to wish all my readers a Happy New Year.
-I hope your year has gotten off to a great start, and you are looking forward to great things in the year ahead.
+In the meantime I want to remind you that traveling at any time of year can offer great rewards so keep traveling.

 Credit: Some of the photos of people were taken by Silvette Lee